ted-spence-avalara/developer-dot/_posts/2018-03-12-AvaTax-c-sharp-sdk-update.md

 6. **Your version of the AvaTax C# SDK is updated and you are good to go!**

 Thank for using AvaTax!
 Please feel free to leave comments below.
-If you have have questions, we would love to hear from you in the forums.
+If you have have questions, we would love to hear from you in the [developer forums](https://community.avalara.com/avalara/category_sets/developers).